aoguzatli/pysilicon/README.md

 # pysilicon

-A Python library that includes useful utilities for Verilog simulation using Cocotb and chip testing using Pynq.
+A Python library that offers useful utilities for digital IC designers.
+Contains scripts to help with Verilog simulation using Cocotb and FPGA testing using Pynq.